VTwin90/UN-PERFECT-DATE/README.md

 * [FavIcon](https://favicon.io/) -used for compressing logo into favIcons.
 * [Pixton](https://app.pixton.com/) -used for creating characters.
 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) -used to inspect page elements, test different CSS styles, debug issues and responsiveness.
+* [Responsive Design Checker](https://responsivedesignchecker.com/) -used to check responsiveness.
+* [Techsini](http://techsini.com/multi-mockup/index.php) -used to create the Mock up image in this README.

 ## **Testing**
 ***